Carlos Frías: Los Angeles Dodgers

 Frías joined the Los Angeles Dodgers organization as an international free agent in 2007 and began his professional career with the Dominican Summer League Dodgers.
-He was 6-2 with a 1.81 ERA for the DSL team that year in 13 games and earned a promotion to the U.S. based Gulf Coast Dodgers the following year.
+He was 6-2 with a 1.81 ERA for the DSL team that year in 13 games and earned a promotion to the U.S. based rookie-level affiliate, the Gulf Coast League Dodgers the following year.

 Frías moved up through the Dodgers farm system, appearing for the Arizona League Dodgers in 2009, the Ogden Raptors in 2010 and the Rancho Cucamonga Quakes in 2011.
 He returned to Ogden in 2012 and then split 2013 among the Quakes, the Great Lakes Loons and the Chattanooga Lookouts.
-He was selected to the Midwest League All-Star team in 2013 after he had a 4-2 record and 1.86 ERA in the first half of the season and received an invitation to the Dodgers' spring training camp in 2014, but began the season with the Lookouts and was promoted to the AAA Albuquerque Isotopes in May.
+He was selected to the Midwest League All-Star team in 2013 after he had a 4-2 record and 1.86 ERA in the first half of the season and received an invitation to the Dodgers' spring training camp in 2014, but began the season with the Lookouts and was promoted to the Triple-A Albuquerque Isotopes in May.
 While with the Isotopes, he was suspended twice during the month of July.
 He was hit with a 10-game suspension for having a foreign substance on his arm during a game on July 2 and then on July 29, he was suspended seven games for his role in an on-field fight with the Reno Aces.
 In 16 games with the Isotopes, he was 8–4 with a 5.01 ERA.